omar-njie/CS-145-Java-data-structures/README.md

 ```

 ## Warning
 * <u>**This is only for educational purposes**</u>.
 Please do not copy and paste the code, if you did at least refactor it.
 * It's not my responsibility if something happens, so please **be careful on how you use this repository**.
+## Contributing
+* If you find any bugs or have any suggestions or want to add something, please open an issue or a pull request.